microsoft/WhatTheHack/XXX-IncrementalSynapsePipelines/Student/Challenge-00.md

 *Too comfortable?
 Eager to do more?
 Try these additional challenges!*

 - Create an automated shutdown script/pipeline that will pause the dedicated pool during the non-traditional business hours.
+   -  Here is one example of how to accomplish this...
+[How to pause and resume dedicated SQL pools with Synapse Pipelines](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/how-to-pause-resume-pipelines)